Juqi-Li-dracarys/ics2023/doc/init.md

 * Test whether the env-setting is all right, if everything is OK, then build the dynamic lib for difftest, which will be applied in later testcase for NPC
     ```
     cd ../nemu
-    make menuconfig ## Switch the build target from Difftest to Linux native
+    make menuconfig ## Switch the build target from Difftest ref to Linux native
     make run
     ```
     ```
-    make menuconfig ## Switch the build target from Linux native to Difftest
+    make menuconfig ## Switch the build target from Linux native to Difftest ref
     ```

 * Update and execute the application ramdisk in navy-app on the NEMU